 Course overview

 A rewarding career in health gives you the chance to reduce health disparities and help individuals and communities – in Australia and overseas – to lead fuller, healthier and happier lives.
 As a Bachelor of Health Sciences graduate, you can be confident you will have a solid grounding in a range of health-related fields.
-You will graduate prepared for a successful career in the largest and fastest growing employment sector in Australia, with employment in Health Care and Social Assistance projected to grow by 15.8% by 2026.^
+With over half a million new jobs in Health Care and Social Assistance projected in the next ten years*, you will graduate with the in-demand skills needed to join this booming sector.

 Are you looking for a flexible course that focuses on improving the health and wellbeing of people in local and global communities?